Revit startup – Beginners

 - Reposition to 0,0,0 if necessary.

 - Visibility Graphics (VV) > Model Categories > Site > Project Base Point, and check the box.
-This is Revit’s internal 0,0,0 point.
-It is best practice to also use this as your 0,0,0 point as if you move it too far away you will get rounding errors.
-To find out more about this topic, refer to this tutorial.
+This element is Revit’s internal 0,0,0 point.
+It is best-practice also to use this as your 0,0,0 point as if you move it too far away you will get rounding errors.
+To find out more about this topic, refer to this tutorial

 - Link CAD plans.
 Insert > Link CAD (*dwg).
 Click to place the drawing anywhere and move so that the intersection of your grid (A1) aligns with the Project Base Point.
 Ensure that you ‘Link’, not ‘Import’.